Mikiemm/portfolio/projects/02_design-s.md

 ### User Flow

 With the help of sitemap, I designed a user flow showing how you can navigate through the web's content.
-In this phase, I already used simple blockframes and thought about the layout and position of various elements.
+In this phase, I used simple blockframes and thought about the layout and position of various elements.

 <full-width color="#212224">